 Saint-Jacques-du-Haut-Pas church

-Gaston of Orléans, brother of king Louis XIII, laid the foundation stone of the catholic church in 1630.
+Gaston of Orléans, brother of King Louis XIII, laid the foundation stone of the catholic church in 1630.
 The neo-Classical sanctuary was completed in 1684.
 Its façade shows a decoration with four columns supporting an entablature and a triangular pediment.
 A square tower flanks its south part.

 Val de Grâce hospital

-Its façades shows a double series of superimposed columns and two triangular pediments.
+Its façades show a double series of superimposed columns and two triangular pediments.

 In addition, the magnificent dome is one of the highest in Paris.